 I encouraged him to use the moments waiting in reception as time to get still so that when he entered meetings, he would be fully present rather than dragging the “baggage” of his phone calls into every client engagement.

 Meditation is like free drugs

-Jon Kabat-Zinn, creator of the Centre for Mindfulness in Medicine, defines mindfulness as a “state of being aware by paying attention to the present moment, without judgment … it’s about knowing what’s going on in your mind.”
+Jon Kabat-Zinn, the creator of the Centre for Mindfulness in Medicine, defines mindfulness as a “state of being aware by paying attention to the present moment, without judgment … it’s about knowing what’s going on in your mind.”
 Meditation is one way to access this state.
-While some religions like Buddhism do promote meditation, it is not inherently religious.
+While some religions, like Buddhism, do promote meditation, it is not inherently religious.
 It’s simply a technique to silence the incessant – often unproductive and negative – chatter of the mind.

 Skeptics might think mindfulness is New Age rubbish.
 But neuroscientists have hard evidence that meditation changes the brain, promoting balance and calm while enhancing your ability to self-regulate.

 In a literature review exploring how meditation impacts the brain and our physiology, psychologists at Plattsburgh State University highlight a study where neuroscientists measured the effect of the brain’s electrical activity on the body during meditation.
 The results show meditation decreases the heart rate, breathing rate, and blood pressure while increasing dopamine, the brain’s happiness chemical.

 During a meeting, when emotion takes over, all reason flies out the window.
 This is not to say you shouldn’t be emotional.
 Far from it: You can be passionate and present at the same time.
 In fact, when you’re truly present, you can’t help but be deeply passionate.
 But when your emotions run the show, your stress levels increase, reducing vital cognitive functions such as insight, inspiration, and empathy, which reduces your effectiveness.